tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ### Pairing fonts

 Choosing second font is even harder.
-Here a
+Some guidelines:

+#### 1. No more than 2 or 3

+Dont use more than 2-3 fonts per site.
+Often 1 is enough.